DigammaF/kokonoe/README.md

 Roadmap:

-  mathematical proof of well formation of the Prover
+&emsp;- mathematical proof of well formation of the Prover

-  translation from a subset of natural english to predicates (very complex, very hard subject, that's why we specify 'a subset')
+&emsp;- translation from a subset of natural english to predicates (very complex, very hard subject, that's why we specify 'a subset')